Lee Hsien Loong: Early political career

 During the 1980s, Lee was regarded as the core member of the next batch of new leaders in the People's Action Party (PAP) leadership transition that was taking place in the mid-1980s, as Lee Kuan Yew had declared that he would step down as prime minister in 1984.
 Following the 1984 general election, all of the old Central Executive Committee members except Lee Kuan Yew resigned on 1 January 1985.

 Lee was first elected Member of Parliament for the Teck Ghee SMC in 1984, at the age of 32.
-He was subsequently appointed Minister of State for Trade and Industry, and Minister of State for Defence.

-In 1985, Lee chaired the government's economic committee, which recommended changes to established government policies to reduce business costs, foster longer-term growth and revive the Singapore economy, which was experiencing a recession at the time.
+In 1985, he was appointed Minister of State for Trade and Industry, and Minister of State for Defence.
+He chaired the government's economic committee, which recommended changes to established government policies to reduce business costs, foster longer-term growth and revive the Singapore economy, which was experiencing a recession at the time.
 The committee's recommendations included reductions in corporate and personal taxes and the introduction of a consumption tax.

 In 1986, Lee was appointed Acting Minister for Trade and Industry.
 In 1987, he became a full member of the Cabinet as Minister for Trade and Industry and Second Minister for Defence.